partoa/ladybug/tools/wasm/README.md

-# Kuzu-Wasm
+# Ladybug-Wasm
-Kuzu-Wasm is the official WebAssembly build of Kuzu in-process property graph database management system.
+Ladybug-Wasm is the official WebAssembly build of Ladybug in-process property graph database management system.
-Kuzu is an embeddable property graph database management system built for query speed and scalability.
+Ladybug is an embeddable property graph database management system built for query speed and scalability.
-Please visit [Kuzu website](https://kuzudb.com) for more information.
-Kuzu-Wasm enables the following:
+Please visit [Ladybug website](https://kuzudb.com) for more information.
+Ladybug-Wasm enables the following:

 - Fast, in-browser graph analysis without ever sending data to a server
 - Strong data privacy guarantees, as the data never leaves the browser